Developer Products

 You can sell developer products in two ways:

-To implement and sell a developer product inside an experience, call MarketplaceService functions.
+To implement and sell a developer product inside a game, call MarketplaceService functions.

 local MarketplaceService = game:GetService("MarketplaceService")